Enhancing repository-level software repair via repository-aware knowledge graphs: Related Work

 \subsection{Knowledge Graph for Repository-level Software}

-Knowledge graphs have emerged as a powerful approach for modeling code repositories by capturing complex relationships between code entities and their dependencies.~\cite{zhao2019knowledge,liu2024graphcoder,ouyang2024repograph,liu2024codexgraph}.
-Recent work has demonstrated the effectiveness of knowledge graphs in understanding software repository.
+Knowledge graphs have emerged as a powerful approach for modeling code repositories by capturing complex relationships between code entities and their dependencies~\cite{zhao2019knowledge,liu2024graphcoder,ouyang2024repograph,liu2024codexgraph}.
+Recent work has demonstrated the effectiveness of knowledge graphs in understanding software repositories.
 RepoGraph~\cite{ouyang2024repograph} operates at a fine-grained code line level, demonstrating that modeling explicit definition-reference relationships can effectively guide repair decisions.
 GraphCoder~\cite{liu2024graphcoder} introduces control flow and dependency analysis into code graphs, showing that structural code relationships are critical for understanding code context and predicting the subsequent statements in completion tasks.
 CodeXGraph~\cite{liu2024codexgraph} represents code symbols and their relationships in graph databases, proving that querying graph structures enables more precise retrieval of relevant code snippets than traditional sequence-based approaches.

-Existing graph-based approaches focus mainly on code structure while overlooking key repository artifacts (issues and pull requests) and fail to leverage indirect entity relationships for patch generation. \tool integrates repository artifacts into the knowledge graph and introduces path-guided repair, strengthening the link between issues and relevant functions and enabling more precise repairs.
+Existing graph-based approaches primarily focus on code structure, overlooking key \textbf{repository artifacts} (such as issues and pull requests), and fail to \textbf{leverage indirect entity relationships} for patch generation. \tool integrates repository artifacts, combining codebase entities, into the knowledge graph and introduces path-guided repair, strengthening the link between issues and relevant functions and enabling more precise repairs.